roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor is Blackmailed Ch.
-05 ****** bydawn1958© Why she obeyed would always haunt her.
+Why she obeyed would always haunt her.
 Kerri hated men who acted like Dean and ones that treated women without respect yet she complied by spreading her legs.
 There was a strange mystery in front of her and she begged to discover how her mind would react to the repulsive actions from Dean.
 Kerri knew she would regret the next few minutes of her life, yet she was unable to extinguish her inquisitive emotions.

  It was a 30-second Rocky-Horror picture show.
 The shock of what was happening in the backseat of the automobile hit Kerri with a bang.
 She was lying on her back and pushed into the corner of the backseat while two almost naked men were assaulting her.
 Harv's brazen nakedness was to her left and he sat on the floor, squished between the seats.
 His big hands reached for her body and fondled her at will, as he paid particular attention to her boobs.